Qihoo360/safe-rules/c-cpp-rules.md

 ```
 class A final {
 public:
-    virtual int foo();  // Non-compliant, a new virutal function in final class
+    virtual int foo();  // Non-compliant, a new virtual function in a final class
 };

 class B {